 Dynamic data sources

-The following example uses a Google Analytics dynamic data source that uses the variable, gaID, for the Profile ID:
+The following example uses a Facebook Ads dynamic data source that uses the variable, campaignID, for the campaign ID:

 You can also use dynamic data sources when you need to get more than one page of data.
 You can set up your data source to have a page or offset value as the dynamic property of the data source.
 See this article for more details.